akeneo/pim-api-docs/content/getting-started/quick-start-my-first-webhook/step-1.md

 ![Create Bin on Mockbin](/img/getting-started/quick-start-my-first-webhook/create-mockbin.png)

-Then click on "Create Bin" and go to the history of your Bin.
+Then click on `Create Bin` and go to the history of your Bin.
 Alright!
 Mockbin is ready to receive our first piece of data from PIM webhooks.

 ## Send data to Mockbin